Terevenen2/LOL-Client-TOOL/README.md

 TODO:
  - Auto runes
- - Auto ban (with a list for if an allies want the champ or the champ is already banned)
+ - Auto ban (with a list to prevent banning allie champion or trying to ban an already banned champion)
- - Add multiple champions for the auto lock to handle if champion is picked or banned
+ - Auto lock, add multiple champions to handle if champion is picked or banned
- - Auto call role for blind, coop vs ia and game mods in summoner rift
+ - Auto send text in champ select
  - Auto preffered role in lobby
  - The abilite to make runes directly in the tool
  - Allow fast account swap